Asset Intelligence and Management

 Using an inventory management system enables users to automate the process of purchasing by allowing users to not only create purchase orders but also track them with a unique identifier.
 This way, they can incorporate all the relevant details into the purchase order to ensure the right inventory items with their exact count are delivered.

 Since purchase order processing requires approval from authorized personnel, the system prevents others from making purchases – adding a layer of security.
-The approval process ensures that the order is legitimate and actually required by the business.
+The approval process ensures that the order is legitimate and required by the business.

 Automation through a dedicated system simplifies these processes.
 The users can quickly retrieve, update, and cross-match inventory data to pinpoint any discrepancies.